 As one if its initial programs, the Work Team recommends that the Committee develop and implement a Newcomer Workshop ("Workshop") and related materials.
 The curriculum of the Workshop should provide detailed and practical information designed to assist participants' engagement with the GNSO and particularly in the policy development process.
-To maximize the effectiveness of the experience, the Workshop ideally should be a comprehensive, in-person program.
-Where feasible, these workshops should be videotaped and made available online for those who may not be able to attend in person.
-There should be a specific financial sponsorship program to ensure a cost neutral exercise (i.e. sponsors would be allowed to post their marks on associated workshop materials for their financial support).
-Where feasible, these Workshops should be held in conjunction with existing regional meetings to minimize costs.
-The Work
+To maximize the effectiveness of the experience, the Workshop should be a full day, in-person program.
+The Work Team recommends the following items for inclusion in the curriculum: